 The Business Registration Ordinance (Chapter 310 of the Laws of Hong Kong) requires every person, whether a company or an individual, who carries on a business in Hong Kong to apply for business registration certificate from the Inland Revenue Department in Hong Kong within one month from the date of commencement of the business, and to display the valid business registration certificate at the place of business.
-Any person who fails to apply for business registration or display a valid business registration certificate at the place of business shall be guilty of an offense, and shall be liable to a maximum penalty of up to HK\$5,000 and to imprisonment for one year.
+Any person who fails to apply for business registration certificate at the place of business shall be guilty of an offense, and shall be liable to a maximum penalty of up to HK\$5,000 and to imprisonment for one year.